Search Content

 Grant Winners Announced »

-Setting prescribed fires in controlled settings can reduce the risk of wildfires burning out of control, as many Floridians witnessed during the state's wildfire emergency last spring.
-That's why the Southwest Florida Water Management District (District) will be conducting prescribed burns March through September 2018 on the Lake Panasoffkee property in Sumter County.
-The Lake Panasoffkee property is located near Interstate 75 and State Road 44.
-Approximately 500 acres… Read more
+Setting prescribed fires in controlled settings can reduce the risk of wildfires burning out of control, as many Floridians witnessed during the state's recent drought.
+That's why the Land Management Section of the Southwest Florida Water Management District (District) will be conducting prescribed burns during the months of July, August, and September on the Upper Hillsborough property in Polk County.
+The Upper Hillsborough property is in the area of Chancy Rd. and S.R…

 District Properties Offer New Features »